Gaston (comics): Albums

 In 2007, upon Gaston's 50th anniversary, Marsu Productions published Gaston 50, a new album with unpublished work.
 The strange number 50 refers to Gaston's age but also to the chaotic numbering of the Classic series, which hadn't got a number five for a very long time.

+For an anniversary album of sixty years of Gaston in 2016, Canadian illustrator Delaf illustrated the cover and drew a gag.
+This was so well received that he was asked to work on a completely new album.
+In 2023, 26 years after Franquin's death, the new album Gaston 22: Le Retour de Lagaffe! was released.